Ryan Farquhar: 2011

-Bad luck then accompanied Ryan to the TT where as a consequence of a crash during the final practice session, he was initially ruled out of the racing programme.
+Bad luck then accompanied Farquhar to the TT where as a consequence of a crash during the final practice session, he was initially ruled out of the racing programme.
 He crashed at Keppel Gate in the closing stages of the session when he hit a false neutral on his Superbike machine.
 Although no bones were broken in the spill, Farquhar admitted he was too battered and bruised to continue.
 He took 13th in the 2011 Senior race.
 Following the injuries sustained practice, he believed he would be out of action for the entire race week but having completed a practice lap on Thursday, he stated his intention to race, lapping at more than 126 mph on his Superstock machine for a solid finish.

 July saw Farquhar again back in action on the Isle of Man with some strong results at the Southern 100 road races.
-Taking the wins in both of the Supertwins races, he backed this up with 3rd in the main Solo Championship race.
-Ryan also grabbed another 3rd in the Senior race and 5th in the Open race, the only blemish coming with a retirement in the 600cc race.
+Taking the wins in both of the Supertwins races, he backed this up with third in the main Solo Championship race.
+Farquhar also grabbed another third in the Senior race and fifth in the Open race, the only blemish coming with a retirement in the 600cc race.
 He finished his 2011 Irish road race season with another haul of wins, this time claiming a hat-trick at the Killalane Road Races.

 The meeting went ahead after the removal of a controversial chicane and Farquhar claimed victories on the KMR Kawasakis in the Superbike, Supertwin and 450cc races also adding a brace of seconds to his results for the day.
 The conclusion of his 2011 road racing season saw Farquhar win all seven of his races at the International Gold Cup at Oliver's Mount, Scarborough, the highlight of which was getting his name on the feature trophy for the very first time.
 It was also the first time an Irishman had won the Gold Cup in its 60-year history and Ryan also added the David Jefferies, Darran Lindsay and Phil Mellor trophies to his haul of silverware.